 If refuse to talk about racism and other forms of discrimination with your kids – that is selfish.
 You’re putting the rest of us in danger.
 You can start these conversations with your kids without overwhelming or traumatizing them.
 This is your responsibility as a decent human being.

-If you presume I’m too incompetent to speak on matters of race, gender equality, or autism because I’m an autistic woman of color, you definitely don’t belong here.
+If you presume I’m too incompetent to speak on matters of race, gender, or autism because I’m an autistic person of color, you definitely don’t belong here.

 I have human limitations and operate from a vast pool of ignorance.

-I’m a multiracial light-skinned Autistic woman of color who has a LOT of privilege.
-I’m cishet, married and raise my two healthy kids in a safe and happy home, in a moderately diverse, wealthy city with a spectacular public school system.
+I’m a multiracial (Chinese/Irish) light-skinned Autistic person of color who has a LOT of privilege.
+I’m married raising my kids with hetero parents and raise my two healthy kids in a safe and happy home, in a moderately diverse, wealthy city with a spectacular public school system.
 So while I do my best, I will mess up because I don’t know everything.

 If you want me to do better, speak up.
 Leave a comment where you see me being problematic, and I’ll try harder.
-(But maybe wait a beat and consider whether your discomfort is caused by the fragility from being challenged, first.)
+(But if you’re speaking outside our lived experience – wait a beat and consider whether your discomfort is caused by the fragility from being challenged, first.)
 You can also check out our accountability standards here.

 Remember – I’m not just this wordy human dynamo with a cool dinosaur t-shirts who thinks too much about kids books.

-I’m also disabled woman of color and mother.
-I’m raising two small, spirited kids and I work full time on BFL (which I provide to you, for free).
-So be gracious, and know that my resources and energy are limited as I try to help literally thousands of readers every day.
-Before you email me asking for help, suggestions, book lists, and more free labor, it would save me a TON of sanity if you search this website or Facebook group archives first.
+I’m also disabled person of color and mother.
+I’m raising two small, spirited kids and I work full time on RL (which I provide to you, for free).
+So be gracious, and know that my resources and energy are limited as I try to tackle all the stuff people keep asking me to do.
+Before you search for my private information to ask for help, suggestions, book lists, boosts, and more free labor, it would save me a TON of sanity if you search this website or the archives first.

-I create a lot of awesome stuff for BFL and my experience as a an autistic woman of color gives BFL a unique lens, but these abilities come at a great cost for me, so please stay mindful of that.
+I create a lot of stuff for RL and my experience as a an Autistic person of color gives RL a unique lens, but these abilities come at a great cost for me, so please stay mindful of that.